VRGroupRWTH/DaVE/database/LIC_jet/description.md

 Other file formats are thoretically possible but would require wider chnages to the script `lic_jet_trace.py` as a different file reader would be required.

 Besides that, there are the following limitations:
-- artifacts in distributed execution
+- Artifacts in distributed execution
 </div>
 <div id="references" outline_label="References" outline_indent="0" markdown="1">
 ### References ###